New additions to the Newtons Around The World gallery.

 For existing Newted Community members, I am also offering the option of upgrading their accounts.
 Associate accounts may upgrade their 3MB of server space to the 10MB level and Founders accounts may upgrade their 30MB of server space to 50MB.
 The amount for this upgrade is a one-time fee of $5, payable through this form.

-Additional details regarding what is included in Newted Community membership may be found on the membership information.
+Additional details regarding what is included in Newted Community membership may be found on the membership information page.
+If you have any questions about these changes or the services the Newted Community provides, please contact me.
 Thanks again to everyone for your support of the Newted Community over the past five years.

 Voting for the 2003 Newtie Awards has begun.